Enderlin: “What would they say in Gaza if I didn’t report that the Israelis killed him?” (from The Augean Stables)

 Suzanne Goldenberg begins her Oct.
 3, 2000 Guardian account of an incident which had taken place three days earlier, near the Netzarim Junction in Gaza, ‘Making of a martyr’, thus:

-“A circle of 15 bullet holes on a cinder block wall, and ...
+“A circle of 15 bullet holes on a cinder block ...

 Continue Reading →